Washing Machine Drain Overflow: Causes, Fixes & Prevention

 Key Drain Components at a Glance

-Standpipe Receives drain hose discharge 2" diameter, 18–42" tall
+Standpipe Receives drain hose discharge 2" diameter, 18" min height above trap

-P-Trap Blocks sewer gases from entering home Must sit above floor level
+P-Trap Blocks sewer gases from entering home Roughed in 6" to 18" above floor

 Vent Pipe Allows air in for gravity-assisted drainage Required by plumbing code

-Drain Hose Carries water from pump to standpipe Inserted 6–8" into standpipe
+Drain Hose Carries water from pump to standpipe Inserted no more than 5" (top-load) or 7" (front-load) into standpipe

 Pincher's Pro Tip

-Make sure there is at least ½ inch of space between the drain hose and the standpipe opening.
-This air gap is critical — without it, the hose creates a vacuum seal and water cannot flow freely, causing overflows even in a perfectly clean drain.
+Make sure there is at least a ½ inch air gap between the drain hose and the standpipe opening.
+Without it, the hose creates a vacuum seal, water can't flow freely, and you get overflows even in a perfectly clean drain.
+This simple check costs nothing and resolves a huge number of complaints.

 Trusted by Thousands